Vijayaadhithan/querix-semantic-search/docs/architecture.md

 the planner fingerprint.

 A tenant policy may also return a high-confidence `category_intent` for phrases whose marketplace meaning is unambiguous.
-Gainr uses this boundary for service requests such as body massage, leaking-pipe repair, and selected technician phrases.
+A tenant can use this boundary for service requests such as body massage, leaking-pipe repair, and selected technician phrases.
 The resolved subcategory becomes a hard tenant-catalogue filter before vector or BM25 retrieval, while explicit equipment phrases such as `massage